Start of activities

 In Sicily, providing assistance to migrants arriving in Italy via Libya.

 From the beginning of the project in 2013 to December 31, 2018, our teams have assisted 18,365 people, offering 38,030 consultations.

 After our initial interventions in the port of Syracuse and near the ‘Umberto I’ First Welcome Centre, we expanded our presence on the island, at the request of the Prefecture and local healthcare organisations, in order to respond to the increasing number of landings.

-Together with healthcare staff, doctors and nurses – psychologists, psychotherapists and cultural mediators also work in our team.
-In this way we can better evaluate the healthcare needs of migrants as they arrive and inform them of the administrative and legal steps they must undertake
+Together with healthcare staff, doctors and nurses – psychologists-psychotherapists and cultural mediators also worked in our teams, in order to better evaluate the healthcare needs of migrants as they arrive and inform them of the administrative and legal steps they must undertake.

 Centres for unaccompanied minors (MSNA)

-Our staff also work at First Reception Centres and CAS (Extraordinary Reception Centres) “Frasca” in Rosolini and “Mondo Nuovo” in Noto, in the province of Syracuse.
+Our staff also worked at First Reception Centres and CAS (Extraordinary Reception Centres) “Frasca” in Rosolini and “Mondo Nuovo” in Noto, in the province of Syracuse.